Literasee/Assessment_Literacy_Framework/report.md

 ## Introduction

-Assessments are an integral part of nearly every facet of education.
+Education assessments are an integral part of nearly every facet of education.
 From classroom based to large scale standardized assessments, data derived from assessments are central to activities associated with education.

+As education assessment takes on greater prominence in the evaluation of students, the districts and schools they attend, and, increasingly, their teachers, there is greater scrutiny of the (mis)use of assessment results.
+Despite the best efforts of measurement professionals, even results of the highest technical quality assessments can be subject to misunderstanding and abuse.
+In recent years, efforts directed at Assessment Literacy have become much more wide spread as our field attempts to assist users of assessments to understand and sensibly apply their assessment results.

 ## Sustaining and Evaluating Assessment Literacy